Somniloquist/private-events/README.md

 # private-events

 An event creating and attending application.
 Users can signup to create events, send invitations and parties.
+The main goal of this project is to practice many-to-many associations.
+Validations and testing have not been implemented in this project.

 ## Prerequisites
 - ruby 2.6.3